 KW: Botox

-Secondary KW: xeominMETA: Botox is the #1 anti-aging treatment for both men and women.
-Rid yourself from deep frown lines and crow’s feet with this non-invasive, safe procedure.
+META: Botox is the #1 anti-aging treatment for both men and women.
+Free yourself from frown lines and crow’s feet with this non-invasive, safe procedure.

-Botox | The Anti-Aging TreatmentTeaneck
+Botox | The Anti-Aging Treatment in Teaneck

-Botox is one of the most popular cosmetic treatments around the world, sparing no expense for rich and poor.
-Each year millions of women and men utilize this anti-aging treatment to improve the look of their skin and reveal a younger-looking complexion.
-Botox or herapieXeomin help to diminishes fine lines and wrinkles that are common around the brow, eyes, and forehead.
+Botox is one of the most popular cosmetic treatments around the world.
+Each year, millions of women and men utilize this anti-aging treatment to improve their appearance without surgery or downtime.
+Botox, or similar therapies like Xeomin and Dysport, diminishes fine lines and wrinkles around the brow, eyes, and forehead.
 It is FDA-cleared, safe, and effective.

-Each treatment is virtually painless and requires no downtime.
-Botox is a technique sensitive treatment, so the more skilled the professional who performs the service is, the more dramatic and natural-looking the results will be.
+Furthermore, each treatment is virtually painless and requires no downtime.
+As consumers, remember, Botox is a technique sensitive treatment.
+Therefore, the more skilled the professional performing the injections, the more dramatic and natural-looking the results.

-You can seemingly turn back the clock and rejuvenate your skin with Botox Cosmetics or Xeomin.
-To learn more about this revolutionary, popular anti-aging treatment, contact Vanity Medical Spa at (201) 836-8632.
+Turn back the clock and rejuvenate your skin with Botox Cosmetics.
+Learn more about this revolutionary, popular anti-aging treatment.
+Contact Vanity Medical Spa at (201) 836-8632.

-Benefits of Botox
+Benefits

-470+ clinical studies show it is safe and effective
+470+ clinical studies

+Proven safe and effective

-Natural-looking resultsLong-lasting skin improvements
+Natural-looking results

-Look younger and more radiant
+Look younger and more rejuvenated

-Most popular cosmetic treatment
+Most popular cosmetic treatment in the world

 Ideal for both men and women

-Only treatment with FDA-clearance to reduce crow’s feet and frown lines¹Quick treatments
+Only treatment FDA-cleared to reduce crow’s feet and frown lines¹

 No downtime or surgery